Psychology (PSYC) 476

-Technology for Students with Special Needs (Revision 3)
+Technology for Students with Diverse Learning Needs (Revision 6)

 Area of Study: Social Science

 Precluded Course: PSYC 476 is a cross-listed course—a course available in two different disciplines—with EDPY 476.
 PSYC 476 cannot be taken for credit if credit has already been obtained for EDPY 476 or PSYC 576.

 This course introduces teachers and other educational professionals to assistive technology tools, strategies, and support services.
 Assistive technology (AT) refers to equipment that improves the functional capabilities of individuals with disabilities.
 It includes hardware such as augmentative communication devices, adaptive tools, and software designed to support the participation of individuals with disabilities in a school or larger community setting.
 With the support of assistive technology, individuals with disabilities discover that they can have control over their environment, enabling them to develop a sense of competence and independence.
 In this course, you will also develop the necessary skills and knowledge to implement assistive technology, and gain an understanding of how this technology can act as a potential equalizer for all participants in a learning environment.

 When you have completed PSYC 476, you will be able to do the following: